 Benedict Brown from the University of Pennsylvania says “We had been using other systems and were delighted that Etector is twice as effective at detecting cheating.
 We are delighted to hear that Codio has now integrated Etector and made it available within their platform.”

-There are various plagiarism detection systems available such as Moss and JPlag.
+There are various C++ and Python plagiarism checkers online such as Moss and JPlag.
 However, these systems were not developed for university programming courses.
-Therefore, they can require considerable effort to submit large files of student code projects and to interpret the results.
+Therefore, they can require considerable effort to submit large files of student code projects, to check for plagiarism, and interpret the results.

 Codio integration of Etector delivers even greater time savings thanks to its ability to manage the entire code preparation process.